sefop/sefop-training-hub/workshops/2026-10-25-agifors-annual-symposium/content.md

 **An OR team that owns a decision-support product has to operate as a specialized software development team.**

-## 01 Rethinking the embedded Operations Research team: the specialists a decision product needs
+## 01 Rethinking the embedded OR team as a specialized software team

 - **Bridge:** — (opening slide)
 - **Content:**